 We also suggest reducing the amount of alcoholic, caffeinated, and carbonated beverages you drink.
 This may help decrease urinary urgency and leakage.

-If you get up frequently during the night to urinate, stop drinking fluids 3 to 4 hours before you go to bed.
+If you get up frequently during the night to urinate, stop drinking fluids three to four hours before you go to bed.

 ●Avoiding constipation – Constipation can make urinary leakage worse.
-Increasing the amount of fiber in your diet to 30 grams per day can prevent constipation.
-Treatment of constipation is discussed in a separate topic review.
+Increasing the amount of fiber in your diet to 30 grams per day may prevent constipation.
+Treatment of constipation is discussed in a separate topic.
 (See "Patient education: Constipation in adults (Beyond the Basics)".)

 Pelvic muscle exercises — Pelvic muscle exercises, also known as Kegel exercises, strengthen the muscles involved in controlling urine leakage.
 This is explained in a table (table 1). (see "Patient education: Pelvic floor muscle exercises (Beyond the Basics)").

-Practicing these exercises on a regular basis helps to strengthen the muscles used to support the urethra and prevent leakage caused by stress incontinence (ie, coughing, laughing, sneezing).
+Practicing these exercises on a regular basis helps to strengthen the muscles used to support the urethra and prevent leakage caused by stress incontinence (eg, coughing, laughing, sneezing).
 If you have sudden urges to urinate, you can also perform these exercises to help temporarily control the urge.
 To do this, you need to stop what you are doing and do three quick pelvic floor contractions until the urgency subsides.
 Using this “freeze and squeeze” technique can reduce bladder contractions and give you more time to get to the toilet.
-If you have difficulty doing these exercises, talk to your healthcare provider to see what options are available to help you do the exercises better.
+If you have difficulty doing these exercises, talk to your health care provider to see what options are available to help you do the exercises better.